Howdy!🤠

 Unicorn Bar Website

 This is a website I built for a local business, designed in collaboration with designer Marissa Carroll.
 It is a static site built with Eleventy, and is hosted on Netlify.
 In its current phase it consists of a single landing page with two customized forms.
-For our next milestone (expected to be May 2024), the site will add additional pages with custom content types and a headless CMS for the client to manage their own content, with a library of reusable layout components and a block-based editor.
+For our next milestone (expected to be fall 2024), the site will add additional pages with custom content types and a headless CMS for the client to manage their own content, with a library of reusable layout components and a block-based editor.

 During the design phase, I regularly consulted with the designer to provide accessibility guidance and ensure that the design was feasible from an accessibility, performance, and implementation standpoint.
 This accessibility-first approach allowed us to launch an inclusive and performant site quickly with minimal accessibility remediation work needed during the development process.